rmh2009/SOCC/README.md

  - A simple type checking system. (see note1)
  - Support for pointer. (see note2)
  - Supports both 32 bit and 64 bit x86 assembly (see note4).
+ - Support for char and char array initialization.

 Features missing:
  - Support for struct.